dblotsky/pymtg/README.md

 # PyMTG

 This is a command-line utility to manage a Magic: The Gathering card collection.
+It currently only has minimal functionality: creating card collections, switching among them, adding and removing cards to/from them, and viewing the cards in them.

 ## Installing

-To install, simply run the following (requires root privilege):
+To install, simply run the following (might require `sudo`):

     make install

-The `install` target forcefully (`-f` option) creates a symbolic link, `/usr/bin/mtg`, to the main pymtg executable, `mtg.py`.
-It also downloads a copy of the Magic: The Gathering card database.
-The download can also be carried out independently by running:
+The installation downloads a copy of the Magic: The Gathering card database, and then installs the Python package using setuptools.
+The data download can also be carried out independently by running:

     make download

-If permissions are a problem when executing, let `mtg.py` be executable by running:

-    chmod +x mtg.py

 ## Running

 After installing, simply run:

-    mtg

-Cards can be added via:

-    mtg add <card_name>
+    mtg.py

+Help and command syntax can be viewed by running:

+    mtg.py help

 ## Data